 This section of trail, appropriately referred to as the Devil’s Corkscrew, will tax even the fittest hiker among you.
 If you’re a smoker, haven’t worked out for the last year, or you don’t do hill sprints 6 times a day, I suggest you turn back, throw in the towel, give up, and never return.
 This part of the trail REALLY SUCKS!Michael the Hapless Hiker

 Once at the top, we paused just long enough to have a drink of water and bring our pulse rates back down to a reasonable 160 beats per minute.
-The trail still continued uphill, but the nasty switchbacks were done for the rest of the day.
+The trail still continued uphill, but the nasty switchbacks were done.
 From here the path cut across an open slope before dropping into the Garden Creek drainage and the last stretch before the Indian Garden Campground.

 The creek bubbled beside and below as we worked our way along the mini canyon created by Garden Creek.
 This stretch of the trail is part of what makes Bright Angel Trail one of the best Grand Canyon hikes.
 The twists along the high walls provide ample shade, and the scenery is stunning.